What It's Really Like To Be A Climate Change Activist In Quarantine

 7 p.m. — I’m supposed to have a website-planning call for the nonprofit I’m starting, Climate Cardinals (CC), but one of my team members cancels last-minute.
 We decide to reschedule for tomorrow at 11:30 a.m.
 The silver lining of this pandemic is that people always have some free time to have a call — even on short notice!
 I spend my extra time checking WhatsApp, Keybase, and Slack for progress on various Earth Day initiatives.

 8:15 p.m. — I go on Instagram to join the talk show Verifiable Talks Live hosted by Chris Bivins.
 I talk to him about my work with Extinction Rebellion, Zero Hour, and Fridays for Future.
-I explain how witnessing Iran’s polluted sky in middle school inspired me to begin my environmental advocacy.
+I explain how witnessing Iran’s polluted sky in middle school, when I spent a summer there with my mom's family, inspired me to begin my environmental advocacy.
 In the comment section, one kind user remarked, “Wow.
 You are so well-spoken for being in high school.”

 “